sorkinsydney18/US_gunculture_twittersentiment/README.md

 to describe each shooting changed?
 Explore each page to get an understanding of how America talked and felt after Sandy Hook, Orlando, Las Vegas, and Parkland.

-See the fully Shiny App here: https://sydney-sorkin.shinyapps.io/gunculture_sentimentanalysis/
+See the full Shiny App here: https://sydney-sorkin.shinyapps.io/gunculture_sentimentanalysis/